Today is National Potato Day.

 As long as he was working on the flora, Jepson thought he might as well create a herbarium, which he considered to be his legacy.

 Although Jepson often said he disliked common names, he came up with many on his own.
 He once named a plant Mountain Misery after suffering the after-effects of walking through it.

 By the early 1900s, automobiles were becoming mainstream, but Jepson warned,

 “You must still go afoot if a real botanist.
 No field botanist should become soft and travel only in an auto.“

 Jepson had started numbering plants for his flora in 1899.
 His last specimen was No. 27,571 - the Salsola kali - a little plant commonly known as Prickly Russian Thistle.
 Jepson collected it on October 28, 1945.

 Earlier that year, Jepson suffered a heart attack when he attempted to cut down a dead Almond tree on his ranch.
 He never fully recovered from it.
 Jepson passed away her November 7, 1946.

 Scott exhibited her pictures at the British Association for the Advancement of Science.
-She described her set up and her method for taking the pictures.
+She described her set up and her method for taking the photos.

 Then, she proceeded to show animated photographs of flowers opening and closing their buds, and expanding and developing into flowers.
-She also showed the movements of climbing plants and of insects visiting flowers.
+She also explained the movements of climbing plants and of insects visiting flowers.